• Skip to main content

 Festbier is a strong golden German lager with great, long-lasting white head.
 It has traits similar to Helles and Maibock - malty backbone, spicy and floral hop bite, moderately full body and a dry finish.
 The ABV is 6-6.5%.

 Festbier was pioneered by Paulaner, especially to be served for Oktoberfest.
-Eventually all the other breweries allowed to serve on the Wiesn made their own versions and today Festbier is THE lager exclusively brewed for and served at the Oktoberfest.
+Eventually all the other breweries allowed to serve on the Wiesn made their own versions and today Festbier is THE lager exclusively brewed for and served at the annual Oktoberfest celebration.

 Oktoberfest style beer